-Various factors could be why rust crashes when loading into a server or when you try to join a server, such as Graphics Drivers, Steam beta participation, Your Virtual Memory, game files, and more.
+Various factors could be why rust crashes when loading into a server or when you try to join a server, such as Graphics Drivers, Steam beta participation, your Virtual Memory, game files, and more.
+Sometimes, Rust might be unable to access vital game files on your computer in regular user mode.
+Try to start the game as an administrator.
+This problem arises due to outdated or missing graphics drivers.
+Updating your driver may help you fix this issue.

-Today, in this article, you will find some of the top helpful fixes and the procedures to use when rust crashes when loading the server.
+Today, in this article, you will find some of the top helpful fixes and the procedures to use when Rust crashes when loading the server.
 Not all of the methods have to be used.
-Just keep trying them until you get the one that serves you the best and the fastest.
+Keep trying them until you get the one that serves you the best and the fastest.

 See Also: Steam Friends Network Unreachable